ryry6/f1-radar-releases/README.md

 # Updates
 Updates will be pushed out automatically, when the download icon goes green you can restart the app and the new updates will be applied!

+There's a chance your anti-virus will flag the updater as an issue.
+You can either tell you anti-virus to ignore it or just check back here every so often to get the most recent updates!

 # FAQ

 - Does this work on f1 2020 and f1 2019?